 Like many of you out there, we, the management of KQ4 were raised, firstly on George Reeves and The Adventures of Superman --- and later, of course, the Superman movies of Alexander and Ilya Salkind (and for a good many of our visitors, the Christopher Reeve Supermovies were literally our introduction to the Man of Steel per se); and your humble Elf Without Jingles does suspect that there are still those of you who were disappointed by Bryan Singer's Superman Returns.
 Nevertheless, one cannot deny that the essence of the Supermythos is limited by the simple fact that at its very heart, at its very nature, there is the idea of extreme goodness.
 So, even with Zack Snyder directing, any attempt to give the son of Jor-el a dark side is doomed to failure almost from the get-go.

 The major confrontation in Man of Steel (assuming you've already seen the film) pits Superman against General Zod.
 We old-schoolers still think nothing beats the Christopher Reeve vs. Terence Stamp, Sarah Douglas and Jack O'Halloran version of this classic conflict; but then, as you know, it's long been our policy to share with you everything Salkind, both good and bad.
-(We've been at it, in fact, for the last 29 years.)
+(We've been at it, in fact, for almost 30 years.)
 Then, and now, we say it's awesome to rediscover how the reimagined Superman/Zod battle manifests itself --- and if you've seen Snyder's 300, you're obviously of the opinion, which we share, that it's not gonna be painless.
 No, kiddos, expect tons and tons of hurt.
 Major ouchies and everything else.

 And even though thus far, Man of Steel still has not exactly emerged triumphant (in the eyes of some, anyway), count on Warner Bros.' continuing partnership with the DC Universe to endure for many more years to come, including but not entirely restricted to the seed that, come November 17th, will give rise to the Justice League movie.
 Only then can we truly ask what's next.